DOC-Package/QFiND.jl/README.md

 ## Simple usage

-For other usage, see `./examples`.
+Please see `./examples`.

+## Documentation

+For more details, please refer to [the documentation](https://doc-package.github.io/QFiND.jl/).

 ## Cite `QFiND`